hardeep74644/Library-Room-Booking-App/README.md

    - This creates 6 rooms (3 with 2-person capacity, 3 with 4-person capacity)

 4. **Create User Accounts**
-   - Navigate to `register.html`
+   - Navigate to `register.html` to create student accounts
-   - Create at least one student account and one librarian account
+   - Note: Only student accounts can be created through registration
+   - Librarian accounts must be created manually in Firebase Console or through existing admin users
    - Suggested test accounts:
      - Student: `student@test.com` / `student123`
-     - Librarian: `librarian@test.com` / `librarian123`
+     - Librarian: `librarian@test.com` / `librarian123` (create manually)

 5. **Run the Application**
    - Open `index.html` in a modern web browser